cjstoddard/dosbox-conf/README.md

 The following instructions will walk you through setting up a system so it boots directly into DOSBox-x.
 These instructions do require some knowledge of Debian Linux.

-1. Install Debian 12
-    Do not install a desktop environment or windows manager Do install ssh server
+1. Install Debian 12.
+Do not install a desktop environment or windows manager, Do install ssh server.

 2. Log in as root and change the apt repos to sid, and run apt dist-upgrade
   These updated libraries are neccessary for DosBox-x

-3. Log in as root once again and install the following apt install  sudo mc xorg twm lightdm pulseaudio xrandr shellinabox vsftpd Shellinabox is to allow you to access the Linux commandline via a web browser.
-  Once sudo is installed, add you normal user account into the /etc/sudoers file
+3. Log in as root once again and install the following apt install  sudo mc xorg twm lightdm pulseaudio xrandr shellinabox vsftpd Once sudo is installed, add you normal user account into the /etc/sudoers file

-4. Install the packages neccessary to compile DoxBox-x apt install automake gcc g++ make libncurses-dev nasm libsdl-net1.2-dev libsdl2-net-dev libpcap-dev libslirp-dev fluidsynth libfluidsynth-dev libavformat-dev libavcodec-dev ibavcodec-extra libswscale-dev libfreetype-dev libxkbfile-dev libxrandr-dev
+4. Install the packages neccessary to compile DoxBox-x. apt install automake gcc g++ make libncurses-dev nasm libsdl-net1.2-dev libsdl2-net-dev libpcap-dev libslirp-dev fluidsynth libfluidsynth-dev libavformat-dev libavcodec-dev ibavcodec-extra libswscale-dev libfreetype-dev libxkbfile-dev libxrandr-dev

 5. Get the source code for DosBox-x